Ddscrib09/drone-delivery-website/SUBMISSION.md

  - Images were added from user-provided links and Unsplash placeholders; ensure you have the right to redistribute any images if you re-publish elsewhere.
  - If the Pages site shows a 404, wait a minute for GitHub to deploy, or check Settings → Pages to confirm Source is `main` / `/docs`.

+Notes about InfinityFree / custom domain:

+ - The site has been uploaded to the InfinityFree account and is live at the temporary URL above.
+If your custom domain `delwendeazumah.xo.je` returns an error, that usually means DNS (nameserver) changes or domain parking in the InfinityFree control panel are incomplete.
+Use the temporary URL for immediate submission.
+ - To enable the custom domain, point its nameservers at InfinityFree (set at your domain registrar) and ensure the domain is added/parked in the InfinityFree account.
+DNS propagation may take up to 24 hours.

 Contact: